alecvinent/rfidsim/README.md

 # rfidsim

-Libraries for UHF RFID simulation in OMNeT++ and Python 3.
+Simulator for UHF RFID simulation in OMNeT++ and Python 3.

+First public release is scheduled at <b>15 July 2017</b>